shrfa/Memory-Game-NumPy/README.md

    `pip install numpy`

-3. run the application by `python3 game.py`
+3. run the application with the command below:

+    `python3 game.py`

 ### Gameplay: